 An additional engagement strategy grew out of these youth focus groups, which highlighted the need for more safe play spaces for kids around the neighborhood.
 Several teens helped the BHA to implement a flexible play system at the site that provided something fun for kids to do as well as a way for BHA to engage parents about CNI planning.
 BHA procured Imagination Playground playblocks and established weekly play dates with resident volunteers.
 Over 60 children have participated in this program.
-Parents of young children often stay to help supervise, providing a great opportunity to let them know about other Choice activities.
+Parents of young children often stay to help supervise, taking advantage of the opportunity to meet other parents and learn about Whittier Choice activities.
 As a result many of these parents have participated in the Whittier Parents Club, the Parent University sponsored by the Boston Public Schools, and the Parent Choice Network sponsored by the Dudley Street Neighborhood Initiative.